 - Step Five: Add covers.
 Place your selected and trimmed artwork on top as the front cover.
 Select heavyweight card stock or chipboard for the back.
 You can also cut out a piece of lightweight plastic from an old folder for the back cover.
 To make the cover open easily, lightly score the BACKSIDE of the cover about an inch from the binding edge to make it easy to bend back.

 - Step Six: Punch holes.
 If you will be using a binding method involving holes through the pages, now is the time to punch holes using a hole punch.
 Always test the hole locations on a piece of scrap paper before making holes in all your sheets.
 You want them to be in a good location!
 If you are using a binding method that does not involved punched holes you can skip this step.

 - Step Seven: Bind it There are so many simple binding options for homemade books.
-Here are 5 of our favorites.
+See 5 of our favorites below.

 Part 2: Simple Book Binding Methods

 - Staple + Duct tape: This is a great option for books that are not to thick.
 If you have a heavy duty stapler, though, you can use this for thicker books.
 Staple the pages together along the binding edge about a half inch from the edge.
 Now cut a piece of duct tape about an inch longer than your book.
 Place half the tape on the front of the book, covering the staples, wrap the tape over the edge of the book and around to the back.
 Burnish it with your fingertips.
 Now trim off the excess tape with scissors.

 - Hole Punch + Brads: If your book is a little thicker this is the way to go.
 Use a 3 hole punch to make holes along the edge of your book.
 Using a 3 hole punch allows you to align the holes as you punch through multiple pages and sets of paper.
 You may need to adjust the hole spacing to your book so always punch a few test sheets first!
 Add brads through each hole and bend them back.